hmchen47/DataScience/RefCards/NeuralNets.md

   + difficult with deep neural network
   + with networks becoming more powerful with greater depth (i.e., more layers), width (i.e., more neurons or filters per layer), and the addition of skip connections to its architecture
   + various forms of regularization, such as weight decay or dropout
-  + Nitish Srivastava, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, and Ruslan Salakhutdinov.
-Dropout: A simple way to prevent neural networks from overfitting.
-The Journal of Machine Learning Research, 15(1):1929–1958, 2014.
   + important hyper-parameters
   + using a variety of optimization methods
-  + Diederik Kingma and Jimmy Ba.
-Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980, 2014.

 + __REMARK 3.__ the amount of regularization must be balanced for each dataset and architecture
   + permit general use of super-convergence